Christians Need To Be Evangelized, Too

 This approach assumes non-Christians are stupid and unsophisticated.
 It believes that non-Christians aren’t interested in anything of substance that hasn’t been market-tested to death.
 But all you have to do is compare Christian pop culture with mainstream American pop culture to see the missional errors in this approach to thinking and ministry.

 Paul says in Ephesians 3 that the ministry of the gospel, the ministry of the word of Christ, is so that “through the church the manifold wisdom of God might now be made known to the rulers and authorities in the heavenly places” (3:10).
 The church, which is already seated with Christ in the heavenly places above all powers (1:3, 20), displays God’s wisdom through the gospel.
 This gospel display is how the church wrestles against powers in the heavenly places.
-And this is exactly what Paul means in Galatians 3:1 about Christ being publicly portrayed as crucified.
+And this is exactly what Paul means in Galatians 3:1 regarding Christ being publicly portrayed as crucified.
 Embrace the gospel, tell your neighbors and friends to come and see.
 Let them come and see the manifold wisdom of God in the worship of the church and receive the gospel.
 Trust the Christ who governs his church and his Spirit who does not work in vain.

 The one time we have any sort of clear biblical instructions on this subject, this is exactly what the Bible says.
 “But if all prophesy [minister the word of God], and an unbeliever or outsider enters, he is convicted by all, he is called to account by all, the secrets of his heart are disclosed, and so, falling on his face, he will worship God and declare that God is really among you” (1 Corinthians 14:24-25).
 Trust the Spirit, trust the ministry of Christ, invite people to come and see.